 This is a list of high-level issues that affect the choice of communication hardware and protocols; the type and distribution of computers; and the design of real-time control software.
 Each is followed here by some discussion.
-Decisions based on the answers to these questions are given in the next section.

 1. What is the size/complexity of a "device" that must be separately recognized (addressed) and handled (programmed, monitored) by the master computer?
 By definition, we say that lower level devices, if any, are either not directly programmable nor monitorable, or they are handled by autonomous lower-level computers.